About The Joan of Arc Memorial Cross

 The Joan of Arc Memorial Cross is located in Rouen in France in the location where Joan of Arc, the Catholic saint, patron saint of France and solider was burnt at the stake on 30 May 1431.

 From freeing fortresses to entire cities such as Paris and Reims, Joan of Arc played a vital role in the war.
 However, in 1430, Joan was captured and sold to the English.
 She was tried and convicted of heresy, leading to her eventual execution.
 In 1456, a court led by Pope Calixtus III posthumously reversed the conviction.

-The Joan of Arc Memorial Cross is an iron construct found at the Eglise Jeanne d’Arc.
+The Joan of Arc Memorial Cross today